Key takeaways

 What is Babysitter?

-Babysitter is an orchestration framework for Claude Code that enables deterministic, event-sourced workflow management with quality gates, human approval checkpoints, and automatic iteration until quality targets are met.
+Babysitter is an orchestration framework for AI coding agents — Claude Code first, with beta Codex CLI support — that enables deterministic, event-sourced workflow management with quality gates, human approval checkpoints, and automatic iteration until quality targets are met.

 How does Babysitter work?